By Patricia Tortolani | January 10, 2019 | Lifestyle

 Are you ready to be transformed?
 Like really, really made over?
 Meet the health, beauty and wellness warriors who are dedicated to bringing change from the inside out.

 It stands to reason that if you are reading this story, you are looking to make some kind of a change.
 Maybe you are yearning to be more present in the new year or seeking stillness.
 Perhaps it’s the complete opposite and you want to feel more energized, less sluggish.
 Or quite possibly you just had a raging fun month of December and are looking to expel some, err, toxins.
 Whatever your reason for wanting a cleanse, you’ve come to the right place.
 This is a story about the new age of healers who are going to help you look and feel your best self in 2019.
-The list was curated by The Sacred Space Miami co-founder Karla Dascal, herself an icon of clean and conscious living.
-While not all of these gurus practice at The Sacred Space Miami—a mecca for meditation, yoga, education and wellness—they are all part of a wider community of healers and experts dedicated to bringing change.
+The list was curated by The Sacred Space Miami founder Karla Dascal, herself an icon of clean and conscious living.
+These gurus, along with The Sacred Space Miami—a mecca for meditation, yoga, education and wellness—are all part of a community of healers and experts dedicated to bringing change.

 She is the fitness guru behind the sweat-drenching yoga-cardio hybrid The Class.
 She is known for sculpting the bodies, minds and spirits of Jennifer Aniston and Naomi Watts, among others.
 And she doesn’t believe in shortcuts.